Blog

 Being able to communicate what you do as an artist and how you do it, is an essential part of sharing your work with the world.
 Enriching your vocabulary, and learning the history behind certain terms that have been used for centuries in the art world and even those that have come up to describe new techniques and genres is a way to broaden your understanding of the art world.

 A clear way learning art terms helps artists: these can be used to polish the description they use to promote their work and make it visible.
-And we’re not talking only about creating a more professional curatorial or artist statement.
+And we’re not talking only about creating a more professional curatorial statement.
 Your resume, professional website, and even the description you make of your art pieces can benefit from learning new art terms that improve how you describe your work, techniques, and inspiration.
-For example, you can use this glossary to enrich your ArtPlacer profile.
+For example, you can use this glossary to enrich your ArtPlacer Discover profile, your Online Portfolio, artist’s statement, and even gallery proposals.

 When a visitor is taking a look at new artworks it helps to have a full description that goes beyond “acrylic on canvas” and expanding your vocabulary can help you have a better and more effective explanation of what your art piece communicates